oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ##### Cross-Origin Resource Sharing {#cors}

 The BFF can rely on CORS as a CSRF defense mechanism.
-CORS is a security mechanism implemented by browsers that restricts cross-origin JavaScript-based requests, unless the server explicitly approves such a request by setting the proper CORS headers.
+CORS is a security mechanism implemented by browsers that restricts cross-origin requests, unless the server explicitly approves such a request by setting the proper CORS headers.

 Browsers typically restrict cross-origin HTTP requests initiated from scripts.
 CORS can remove this restriction if the target server approves the request, which is checked through an initial "preflight" request.
 Unless the preflight response explicitly approves the request, the browser will refuse to send the full request.